roman-milk/roman-milk.github.io/my-brother-my-master-1.md

+===

- ****** My Brother, My Master ****** bysilkstockingslover© "Fuuuuuck," I moaned, biting my lips to not scream and alert my parent's to their children's sexual debauchery.
+"Fuuuuuck," I moaned, biting my lips to not scream and alert my parent's to their children's sexual debauchery.
 The orgasm riddled through me unlike any that I had ever experienced, realizing my previous sexual past was just a charade of real pleasure.

  Collapsing forward, weak from the never ending earthquake of pleasure, Kevin began pumping his cock hard into my ass somehow enhancing even more my orgasm.